omaj22/alx-higher_level_programming/0x17-doubly_linked_lists/README.md

 C - Doubly linked lists

-Algorithm
+-Algorithm
-Data structure
+-Data structure
-How to use doubly linked lists
+-How to use doubly linked lists